rwieruch/blog_robinwieruch_content/react-component-composition.md

 ...
 {{< /highlight >}}

 As you can see, the InputField component becomes generic/abstract while all props are passed to the component to specialize it.
-In addition, the component takes it one step further than the Form and Button components, because it offers a new kind of "HTML element" that encapsulates a label with an input field into one component.
+In addition, the component takes it one step further than the Form and Button components, because it offers a new kind of "HTML element" composition that encapsulates a label with an input field into one component.
 It can be reused as such in our Form component but anywhere else too.

 All three steps from before made our Form a composable React component.
 The Form renders the HTML form element, but everything within is rendered with React's children.
 The same applies to the components within the Form component, which follow the same principle of composition in themselves, by just rendering anything that's passed to them with the children property.